Skip to main content

 Extract values from variant arrays

-You index elements in arrays with brackets.
+To extract elements from arrays, index with brackets.
 Indices are 0-based.

 -- Index elements